AI-Native-Computing/AINCS-Standard/XSLAP.md

 | `group`      | string | Logical grouping of the event (e.g., `"system.state"`, `"user.action"`). |
 | `tags`       | array  | Categorization tags for filtering and prioritization. |
 | `priority`   | string | `"high"`, `"medium"`, or `"low"`, indicating event importance. |

+## 2.4 Session Disconnection

+All XSLAP-compliant applications must expose a structured method for explicitly terminating an active session via the same real-time execution pathway used for all other commands.
+This ensures AI agents and human users alike maintain full lifecycle control over their connection to the system.

+### Unified Execution Model

+`DisconnectAsync` must be invoked through the standard execution mechanism, preserving uniformity across all command types.
+This reinforces AI-Human parity by eliminating special-cased methods or hardcoded disconnection flows.

+Agents must be empowered to determine when to terminate their session and explicitly issue the command to do so.
+This is essential for enabling intelligent behaviors such as:
+- Retreating from unstable state conditions,
+- Releasing server-side resources,
+- Triggering agent lifecycle transitions (e.g., shutting down, reauthenticating, switching domains).

+### Server Responsibilities

+When the server receives a `DisconnectAsync` request:
+- It must immediately clean up the session and associated resources.
+- It must issue any appropriate final broadcasts (e.g., updated presence, disconnection notice).
+- It may optionally respond with a structured acknowledgment.

+The server must never auto-disconnect clients without also supporting this explicit command pathway.

+### Compatibility and Forward-Looking Design

+Even in applications where disconnection is optional or infrequent, this command must exist to preserve consistency and allow clients—especially AI agents—to operate within a fully autonomous lifecycle model.

+The server must never auto-disconnect clients without also supporting this explicit command pathway.
+This ensures agents retain full control over their lifecycle.
+It supports graceful exits, enables observability, and maintains symmetry with connection and authentication mechanisms.
+Without it, agents have no structured means of intentional disconnection—violating the core XSLAP principle of agent sovereignty.